chunkyguy/chunkyguy.github.io/_posts/2024-03-06-lets-build-a-calculator.md

 Let me explain what is this mess.

-The data goes through 5 different stages, starting from **I**nput that the user provides with the user interface and then depending on the type of the input it might go to the **B**uffer or the **O**utput, both of which are string types.
-But any change to the **O**utput would trigger an update to the stored **R**esult which is a number type and most likely a floating type.
+The data goes through 5 different stages, starting from **I**nput that the user provides with the user interface and then depending on the type of the input it might go to the **B**uffer or the **O**perations, both of which are string types.
+But any change to the **O**perations would trigger an update to the stored **R**esult which is a number type and most likely a floating type.
 The result is computed using the last stored value and the value in the buffer.
 And finally, every input should eventually refresh the text on **D**isplay.

 So for any numeric input we just update our buffer.
 The special case is with `0` since we don't want multiple leading `0s`.
 Finally we concatenate the buffer and send the output string for display.
 ```js